Karagul/SOA_PAF_Section_Newsletter_Plotly_vs_Billboarder/README.md

 Running the app requires the following packages: pacman, shiny, shinydashboard, dplyr, reshape2, plotly, billboarder.
 There is code in global.R that ensures each packages is installed.

-Version of these packages are as follows:
+Versions of these packages are as follows:

     shiny           1.1.0
     dplyr           0.7.6